Meet the third-string 'baller' QB who kept Clemson's season alive

 Offensive coaches challenged their players, anticipating what could happen.
 "We told our offensive guys this week, we've got a lot more games to play," Scott said.
 "The chances Trevor gets hurt is probably going to happen, and everybody in the stadium is going to go silent.
 But we can't go silent offensively."

-Without Bryant, Clemson had three freshmen on its quarterback depth chart.
-Plus emergency No. 4 option Hunter Renfrow, a wide receiver.
+Without Bryant, Clemson had three freshmen on its quarterback depth chart, plus emergency No. 4 option Hunter Renfrow, a wide receiver.
 As much as they disagreed with the decision Bryant made, the Tigers had no time to dwell on it.

 Especially after Lawrence got hurt.